omAHA ENCAMPMENT PILOT PROGRAM (OMA-EPP): A NEW APPROACH to address homelessness

 WORKING FOR ALL OUR NEIGHBORS

-HOW THE PILOT PROGRAM WORKS
+HOW THE PILOT PROGRAM WORKED

 Dates: November 1, 2025, through April 30, 2026